Skip to main content

 • Agriscience and natural resources courses fulfilling the criteria and being recognized as a science credit by all high schools, colleges and universities in Michigan.

-• Reporting of all information regarding graduates, or completers, from all agriscience and natural resources programs within the state.
-This information should help increase the amount of added-cost funding for each student currently enrolled in the program.
-All agriscience and natural resources instructors to engage in an active role in the information gathering and reporting process.
+• Reporting information regarding graduates, or completers, from agriscience and natural resources programs within the state to increase added-cost funding for each student enrolled.

 • MFB and county Farm Bureaus assisting in state and local FFA activities.